 - Are there any existing trademark registrations that might prohibit you from using your proposed name?

-- Is your proposed food truck name capable of registration with the USPTO so that you are able to enforce and defend it?
+- Is your proposed food truck name capable of registration with the USPTO?
+Make sure you are able to enforce and defend it?

-- Search Google to find businesses that have not registered their trademarks through the USPTO but may still have common law rights in a similar name.
+- Search Google.
+Find businesses that have not registered their trademarks through the USPTO but may still have common law rights in a similar name.

-As you can see, making an educated decision for the name of a new mobile food business is not an easy task.
-It can be filled with complicated details and analysis.
-We suggest that unless you are an attorney yourself, the best way to fully understand the implications of trademarking your mobile food truck name and choosing an appropriate food truck name is to consult with an attorney who has a firm grasp of US trademark law.
+As you can see, making an educated decision for the name of a new mobile food business is not easy.
+Don’t get confused by the complicated details and analysis.
+We suggest, that unless you are an attorney yourself, the best way to fully understand the implications of trademarking your mobile food truck name and choosing an appropriate food truck name is to consult with an attorney who has a firm grasp of US trademark law.